Activities at Lion Corporation (Korea)

 In 2019, LCK offered support to 600 households, and it will continue to support this project with the aim of realizing healthy living environments for everyone.

 1 Participated in Cleanup Day Activities along the West Sea Coast

 In September 2019, the 19th International Coastal Cleanup Day event was held.
 This event was established by the United Nations Environment Program (UNEP) to reduce marine waste.
 Muuido Island’s Masian Coast, where the activity took place, is located near Incheon International Airport and is typical of the area, with both tidal flats and a sandy beach.

-In cooperation with the Incheon Regional Office of Oceans and Fisheries, Lion Corporation Korea (LCK), whose production headquarters is located in the Incheon area, participated in the cleanup activity for the first time and celebrated its 15th anniversary.
+In cooperation with the Incheon Regional Office of Oceans and Fisheries, LCK, whose production headquarters is located in the Incheon area, participated in the cleanup activity for the first time and celebrated its 15th anniversary.
 Approximately 100 employees cleaned up about one ton of marine waste, including styrofoam, household waste and fishing gear on this stretch of West Sea coast.